 Learn about all the buttons and controls on your camera, and how to take good shots in modes other than AUTO.
 This introductory class is for those new to digital photography, digital cameras, or photography in general.
 If you are using a point-and-shoot camera, you'll learn how to trick it to do cool things.
 Concentrate on learning the basics of taking portraits, landscapes, night portraits, MACROS, and sports/action shots.
 Learn basic composition.
 Bring your camera, a flash drive or memory card reader, the cable to attach camera to computer, and the user manual if you have these.
-Course fee includes support materials.
+Course fee includes e-book and video tutorials.
 Senior adult and disabled retiree tuition waivers apply.

 Now that you have learned how to operate your digital camera with an earlier class (prerequisite: Digital Photography I), learn how to take great photos using more advanced manual exposure techniques.
 Learn about different lighting techniques (flash, reflective, natural), using props, taking better close-ups, and group portraits.
 Get the most out of your zoom function/lens and learn some advanced photo editing techniques.
 This class is perfect for those with a Digital SLR (dSLR) or more advanced point-and-shoot digital cameras with Aperture Priority (Av) and or Shutter Priority (Tv).
 Check your manual for these features.
 Bring a flash drive or memory card reader, the cable to attach camera to computer, lenses, tripod, filters, etc. Model shoots and possible off campus photo shoot (weather permitting).
 Course fee includes support materials.
 Senior adult and disabled retiree tuition waivers apply.